Banjo-Kazooie: Nuts & Bolts: Reception

 Banjo-Kazooie: Nuts & Bolts received "generally favourable reviews", according to the review aggregate website Metacritic.
 Critics considered Nuts & Bolts a unique experience, which IGN and Eurogamer said would satisfy gamers willing to invest time in playing it.
 Rare's reputation had declined in the years following their acquisition by Microsoft.
 1Up.com said Nuts & Bolts "puts the ailing developer on the road back to relevancy", with Game Informer adding it proved Rare was still capable of innovation.

-Critics commended its visuals, describing the game world as big, cartoonish, colourful, and varied.
+Critics commended the visuals, describing the game world as big, cartoonish, colourful, and varied.
 VideoGamer.com and Wired singled out the hub's scale and quality for particular praise, and Gameplanet and GameSpy favourably compared its visuals to Viva Piñata's.
 Some criticised its frame rate for occasional instability; GameSpot said frame rate dips protracted races and buying items.
 VideoGamer.com said Nuts & Bolts would be the best-looking Xbox 360 game but for its unstable frame rate.
 Reviewers praised its soundtrack as fitting and adapting to the player's surroundings.

-Many considered its vehicle editor a highlight.
+Many considered the vehicle editor a highlight.
 Critics found it deep (to the point that Game Informer considered it "a game in and of itself"), absorbing, and well designed, requiring players to use their imagination and conceive crafty solutions to problems.
 While 1Up.com considered this to be Nuts & Bolts's heart, Eurogamer and Wired felt the concept failed to amount to consistently fun gameplay.
 IGN and GameSpy, though enjoying the gameplay overall, found the vehicle editor complex and potentially limiting the appeal to less-experienced players.
 GameSpot and GameSpy criticised the vehicles as difficult to control.
 GameSpy found this particularly frustrating given how significantly the vehicles factor into the experience.
 The online multiplayer mode and the competition among custom vehicles it encouraged was consistently praised.
 Eurogamer said it was where Nuts & Bolts's best qualities were consolidated, and 1Up.com enjoyed observing how different players overcame the same situation.
 Conversely, IGN thought it worked better in theory than in practice, finding the amount of strategy it required off-putting.